-LabGuy's World: 'Goldmark I' - Field Sequential Color TV Project
+LabGuy's World: Goldmark 1 - A Field Sequential Color TV Project

-What we might have seen on TV in the New York area in 1949
+What we might have seen on TV in the New York area in 1950!

 The system transmitted only one color per field, in the sequence of red, blue and green.
 This sequence produced the lowest perceived flicker.
 If the process were applied to the existing 525 line, 60 fields per second system of the day, the transmitted bandwidth would be increased to 18MHz per channel.
 That is three regular 6MHz TV channels!
 The answer lay in changing the line and field rate of the CBS system so it could fit into a standard 6MHz TV channel.
 This resulted in a system that ran 405 lines at 144 fields per second.
-Without going through the math, this worked out to a 24 frame per second system with 6:1 interlace.
-In other words, it takes six complete fields to create one complete color frame of video.
+Without going through the math, this worked out to a 24 frame per second system with a 6:1 color field interlace.
+This means it takes six complete fields to create one complete color frame of video.

-Created: July 3, 2013, Last updated: August 8, 2013
+Created: July 3, 2013, Last updated: February 24, 2014